Characterizing Phishing Pages by JavaScript Capabilities: Conclusion

 \section{Conclusion}

-In this paper, we provided a workflow for researchers and analysts to automatically differentiate between a collection of phishing pages, based on a common underlying kit or shared techniques, if the behaviors are too generic.
-We show an accuracy of \gtFMI{} against a dataset of pages and kits collected from the wild.
-With a curated mapping of techniques to browser APIs and \totalPagesClusterable{} pages in which we identify \totalClusters{} clusters, we explore what techniques are universal, widespread across kits, or kit-specific.
+In this paper, we provided a methodology for researchers and analysts to differentiate phishing pages based on a common underlying kit automatically.
+We show an accuracy of \gtFMI{} on a dataset of collected pages and kits.
+By curating a mapping of techniques to browser APIs and \totalPagesClusterable{} pages, and identifying \totalClusters{} clusters, we explore which techniques are universal, widespread across kits, or kit-specific.

+In doing so, we find that the majority of phishing pages between 2023 and 2025 that execute browser APIs make calls to fingerprinting APIs and rely on event handlers rather than direct mouse-detection API calls and pop-up-based cloaking.
+Our findings show that, as with exploit kits, the complexity of client-side phishing code yields dynamic traces that can track phishers' kit deployments in the wild, enabling automatic attribution of multi-domain and multi-lingual deployments.